McKeown Medical

 At McKeown Medical, we offer two highly effective options for age spot removal:

-BroadBand Light (BBL) therapy is an advanced form of intense pulsed light (IPL) that targets pigmentation and redness.
-It’s especially effective for sun-induced age spots and can help with overall skin tone and texture.
-BBL usually makes the pigment darker for around one week before it gradually fades.
-The great thing about BBL is that there is usually no downtime, so you are free to get back to normal activities almost immediately.
+BroadBand Light (BBL) therapy is an advanced form of intense pulsed light that targets pigmentation and redness.
+It is particularly effective for sun-induced age spots and also improves overall skin tone and texture.
+After treatment, pigment may darken for approximately one week before gradually fading.

 HALO is a hybrid fractional laser that combines ablative and non-ablative wavelengths to deeply rejuvenate the skin.
 It helps target pigmentation, sun damage, and fine lines, delivering comprehensive resurfacing.
 This is more invasive than BBL and typically has five days of redness and swelling afterwards.
 It’s better for patients who have larger individual patches of pigmentation or those who also want to improve the texture of their skin.

-Both treatments are tailored to your skin type and goals and are performed by experienced medical professionals who specialise in cosmetic dermatology.
+Both BBL and HALO treatments are fully customized to your skin type, concerns, and goals.
+All procedures are performed by experienced medical professionals who specialize in cosmetic dermatology, ensuring safe treatment and natural-looking results.

 Most patients see visible improvement after just one session, with more dramatic results following a short course of treatment.
 Spots fade, skin tone becomes more even, and the complexion appears fresher and more youthful.